fine-structures/fine.SDK/README.md

     - the odd cycles can only come from passing through one the two loops in this graph.

 - Factor Traces into "prime basis vector" (count of each prime dot prime[i])

+- There seems to be a clear path to "2-bit encodings" -- see GraphOp
+   1) Graph builder walks thru all constructions.
+   2) Because the walker is a canoinic walk, when an unwitnessed graph appears, assign it a new Traces ID (uint64).
+   3) When a vertex length completes, for each Traces ID, choose the graph that most suitable canonic graph (most positive edge count?)
+   4) The command list that builds the canonic graph can now be reduced to 2-bits per GraphOp (removing the VtxSlot operand) -- this now becomes the canonic graph encoding -- or the graph Traces ID itself.
+   5) Browsing a TracesID could be visualls seeing all its variants

+   // A graph encoding

+   // Allows the canonic traces ID to be found for any graph (by using the db) Traces => CanonicTracesID
+   ...

+   // Allows a canonic encoding for any encoding (without any computation) CanonicEncoding => CanonicTracesID
+   ...

+   CanonicTracesID (uint64) => Traces, CanonicEncoding
+        GraphEnc1
+        GraphEnc2
+        GraphEnc3
+        ...
+    ...

+    if X is complete:
+       for each edge socket:
+            for each GraphOp type:
+                apply the op to the socket

+   2)    For each GraphOp type, trying each graph op if possible.

+   Plan:
+   1) emit all "pure" (positive) graphs in canonic order (see OpCode)